hashim222/p5-coding-library/README.md

   - #### **Create Topic Page**

-    - By clicking on the `Create Topic` link from the sidebar, the user is directed to the create post form.
+    - By clicking on the `Create Topic` link from the sidebar, users will be directed to the create post form.
 Here the user can upload their image, add a post title, and caption of the post.

       ![Create post form desktop](./src/assets/readme-images/desktop-create-post-form.png)
       ![Create post form tablet](./src/assets/readme-images/tablet-create-post-form.png)
       ![Create post form mobiles](./src/assets/readme-images/mobile-create-post-form.png)

-    - The user will receive an error message if they forget to fill out one of the fields or upload an image that is larger than 2MB.
+    - The user will receive an error message if they forget to fill out one of the field or upload an image that is larger than 2MB.

       ![Create post form mobiles](./src/assets/readme-images/create-post-errors.png)

-    - Upon successfully creating the post, the user will be redirected to the post detail page where they can see what they have posted.
+    - Upon successfully creating the post, users will be redirected to the post detail page where they can see what they have posted.

       ![post detail page](./src/assets/readme-images/post-detail-page.png)

   - #### **Post Detail Page**

-    - Post owners can edit and delete their posts by clicking the three dots icon at the top of the page.
+    - Post owners can edit and delete their own posts by clicking the three dots icon at the top of the page.

       ![post detail page](./src/assets/readme-images/edit-delete-post.png)